MermaidSeqBench: An Evaluation Benchmark for NL-to-Mermaid Sequence Diagram Generation: Introduction

-Mermaid \cite{mermaid} is a diagramming tool that uses a Markdown-inspired syntax and is one such text-based method of representing sequence diagrams.
+Mermaid \citep{mermaid}, formally known as MermaidJS, is a diagramming tool that uses a Markdown-inspired syntax and is one such text-based method of representing sequence diagrams.
 Sequence diagrams textually represented in Mermaid are aptly named Mermaid sequence diagrams.
-Prior work has shown that LLMs are capable of effectively producing Mermaid sequence diagrams \cite{saxena2025dynamic}.
-However, evaluation in this space is even more underexplored as there is a severe lack of existing benchmarks or even public datasets to evaluate an LLM's Mermaid sequence diagram generation capabilities.
-This has driven our work to create a reproducible, scalable, and fine-grained evaluation framework for this task.
-Our key contributions are as follows:
+Prior work has shown that LLMs are capable of effectively producing Mermaid sequence diagrams \citep{saxena2025dynamic}.
+However, evaluation in this space is even more underexplored than evaluation for PlantUML and UML sequence diagrams, as there is a severe lack of existing benchmarks or even public datasets to evaluate an LLM's Mermaid sequence diagram generation capabilities.
+Without such assessments, it is impossible to make principled claims about model capability or to identify where models succeed and fail on this task.
+This gap motivates our work to create a reproducible, scalable, and fine-grained evaluation framework for Mermaid sequence diagram generation.

-\begin{itemize} \item We introduce \textbf{\framework}, a human-verified and LLM-synthetically extended benchmark for assessing an LLM's capabilities in generating Mermaid sequence diagrams from textual prompts.
-This benchmarks consists of 132 samples and a systematic evaluation method using an LLM-as-a-judge to assess Mermaid sequence diagram generation across fine-grained metrics such as syntax correctness, activation handling, error handling, and practical usability. \item We perform initial evaluations on six models from three families and sizes (\textbf{Qwen~2.5}~\cite{qwen2025qwen25technicalreport} at 0.5B and 7B, \textbf{Llama~3.1/3.2}~\cite{grattafiori2024llama3herdmodels} at 1B and 8B, and \textbf{Granite~3.3}~\cite{granite2024granite} at 2B and 8B) on \framework{} using two large LLM judge models (\textbf{DeepSeek-V3}~\cite{deepseekai2025deepseekv3technicalreport} at 671B and \textbf{GPT-OSS}~\cite{openai2025gptoss120b} at 120B).
-This demonstrates both the effectiveness and flexibility of our proposed benchmark as our results reveal significant capability gaps across models and evaluation modes. \end{itemize}
+In this paper, we introduce \textbf{MermaidSeqBench}, a human-verified and synthetically extended benchmark for assessing an LLM's capabilities in generating Mermaid sequence diagrams from natural language prompts.
+This benchmark at its core is a dataset that consists of 132 samples that started from a small, manually crafted set and were synthetically expanded via human annotation, in-context LLM prompting, and rule-based variation generation.
+We also introduce a systematic evaluation method using an LLM-as-a-Judge to assess Mermaid sequence diagram generation across fine-grained metrics such as syntax correctness, activation handling, error handling, and practical usability.
+This allows us to benchmark and numerically evaluate any LLM on its Mermaid sequence diagram generation capabilities.